 Automation in logistics traditionally focuses on highly standardized processes, such as goods-to-picker models, working with standard pallet sizes and marked routes.
 Progress in vision and technology now extends the use of robots to non-standard environments.
-These include the collection of individual items and the loading of trucks with different parcels, shape and strength.
-Robots increasingly take on heavy logistics heavy lifting tasks that free people to concentrate on operations management.
-Last mile shipments from the last logistics center to the end customer are automated by the provision of self-contained terrestrial delivery robots in several countries.
+These include the collection of individual items and the loading of trucks with different parcels, shape, and strength.
+Robots increasingly take on heavy lifting tasks in logistics that free people to concentrate on operations management.
+Last-mile shipments from the last logistics center to the end customer are automated by the provision of self-contained terrestrial delivery robots in several countries.
 Legal obstacles with the delivery of drones can be overcome at sea earlier than on land.

-Logistics is still an enormous, capitalistic and highly competitive market, with noticeable exceptions like Amazon being overwhelmed by a low level of automation.
-Whilst robots in warehouses have been used over a period of time to load and transport pallets of goods on and off trucks, their use is largely limited to standard forms and routes.
-Goods-to-picker models that allow robots to save up to 50 percent of their warehouse pickup work, by bringing shelves to employees who assemble orders, instead of working miles every day to pick them up.
+Logistics is still an enormous, capitalistic, and highly competitive market, with noticeable exceptions like Amazon being overwhelmed by a low level of automation.
+Though robots were used in warehouses over a while now to load goods on and off trucks, their use was mostly limited.
+Goods-to-picker models allow robots to save up to 50 percent of their warehouse pickup work, by bringing shelves to workers who assemble orders, instead of working miles every day to pick them up.
 But goods-to-picker systems are highly capital-intensive at present.
-They also need a substantial workforce to select the items from the shelves and put together the order, an orderly task that can lead to repeated strain injury.
+They also need a substantial workforce to select the items from the shelves and put together the order, an orderly task that can lead to repetitive strain injury.

 DHL’s logistics provider plans for a future whereby sorting and distribution centers will operate 24 hours a day, enabling faster services and better efficiency of capital.
 Robots will load trucks and carry goods sequenced for other robots ‘activities in loading areas.
-Parcels are then loaded by robotic weapons into the trucks to be brought to the next Network Sorting Center.
+Parcels are then loaded by robotic weapons into the vehicles to be brought to the next Network Sorting Center.
 Drones or mobile parcel robots can then deliver to their recipient or send their auto-driver to the sorting center for delivery.
-These and other tasks are supervised by employees in a robot control centre, who manage workflows, make important operational decisions, and deal with exceptions such as repackaging, rebelling and/or customs checks.
+These and other tasks are supervised by employees in a robot control center, who manage workflows, make critical operational decisions, and deal with exceptions such as repackaging, rebelling and customs checks.